 What is Sleep Apnea?

 There are two basic types of sleep apnea:

-- Obstructive sleep apnea may be treated with several different methods.
+OSA may be treated with several different methods:

 - CPAP (continuous positive airway pressure) is a machine worn like a mask to help maintain an open airway while sleeping.